NVIDIA/nvmath-python/docs/sphinx/overview.rst

 setting the ``blocking`` attribute (default ``'auto'``) of the relevant ``Options`` object to ``True``.
 For example, users may set :attr:`nvmath.fft.FFTOptions.blocking` to ``True`` and pass this options object to the corresponding FFT API calls.
-If the input operands are on the host, the pythonic API calls will always block since the computation yields an output operand that will also reside on the host.
+If the input operands are on the host, the Pythonic API calls will always block since the computation yields an output operand that will also reside on the host.
 Meanwhile, APIs that execute on the host (such as :meth:`nvmath.fft.FFT.create_key`) always block.